KULeuven-Diepenbeek/osc-course/content/ch2-interrupts/lab1_arduino-bm.md

 #### What is happening in this code ?

 The approach in the C code is not too different from the Arduino IDE approach.
-The direction bit of the LED is set to *output*: `bit_set(HEARTBEAT_LED_DIR, HEARTBEAT_LED_BIT);` In the *Loop* function, 4 statements are repeated forever:
+The direction bit of the LED is set to *output*: `bit_set(PORTD, HEARTBEAT_LED_BIT);` In the *Loop* function, 4 statements are repeated forever:

 1. toggle the LED ON,
 2. wait for half the period,